tatalitaa/customer-churn-analysis/README.md

 # Customer Churn Analysis & Prediction

 ## Overview
-This project analyzes customer churn behavior in a telecom company and builds a machine learning model to predict customers at risk of leaving.
+This project analyzes customer churn behavior in a telecom company and builds a machine learning model to identify customers at risk of leaving.

-Customer churn is a critical business problem because retaining existing customers is significantly more cost-effective than acquiring new ones.
-This project transforms raw data into actionable insights and predictive capabilities to support customer retention strategies.
+Customer churn is a critical business problem, as retaining existing customers is significantly more cost-effective than acquiring new ones.
+This project transforms raw data into actionable insights and predictive modeling to support data-driven retention strategies.

 ---

 ## Objectives
 - Identify key factors influencing customer churn
 - Perform exploratory data analysis (EDA)
-- Build a predictive model using machine learning
+- Build a machine learning model for churn prediction
-- Provide actionable business recommendations
+- Generate actionable business recommendations

 ---